chayan-2003/School_Payment_Microservice/README.md

 ### `POST /webhook`

 ### Description:
-This endpoint receives webhook events from an external payment gateway to update the transaction status of a specific order.
+This endpoint receives webhook events from an external payment gateway to update the information of order_Status.
 Authentication via JWT is required to ensure only authorized systems or users can send such updates.

 ---